atillabirer/js-portfolio/README.md

-This repository contains all my Express.JS, React and React Native work.
+###  My Javascript Developer Portfolio

+**this repo constains my past work.**

+**React and React Native**

+* dt-block-explorer-public-client: React and Ant Design app using apollo-client for a graphql backend
+* Dashboard - React dashboard for the cashqueen app, react-redux-firebase and Material UI
-CashQueen: A react native mobile app using Bitcoin Cash cryptocurrency features, Firebase and a Webhook API for events.
+* CashQueen - React native app using Firebase and Bitcoin.com API
+* Newoperator and Newcustomer - Two React native apps using Socket.IO and NativeBase

+**Node / Express.js**

-Cashflow: A Bitcoin Cash payment gateway made in Express.js using Bitcoin RPC
+* Cashflow - A payment processor in Express.JS using bitcoin-rpc library
+* Venezuelaworkers - Express.JS freelance board using bitcoin-rpc library
+* newserver - Express.js REST API serving the newoperator and newcustomer apps, socket.io and JWT

-Newserver: A business and products management server in Express.JS using Socket.IO for product updates
+* dt-block-exporer-public-server: GraphQL server in Express.JS

-Venezuelaworkers: A freelance platform made in Express.JS that supports crypto payments

-Operator: React Native app using NativeBase & Socket.IO
-Newcustomer: React Native app using NativeBase & Socket.IO